 Note that the transfer times can vary between 1 to 4 business days depending on the countries of which you send and receive the money.

-Sborto, who runs this site with me, just sent money from his bank account in Spain to his account in China through TransferWise: in his case the money got there in less than 24 hours.
+Sborto, who runs this site with me, just sent money from his bank account in Spain to the account in China of his wife, which is Chinese, through TransferWise: in his case the money got there in less than 24 hours.

 Is it safe to send money to Asia through TransferWise?